johannaschmidle/Gordon-Ramsay-AI-Tutor/README.md

 - Add a file called "ApiKey.txt" that holds your own personal API key to the same file on your computer
 - When you want to use the AI tutor just run all the code blocks and respond to the prompts
-- When you wish to **stop**, just type quit into the text box and you will exit the chat
+- When you wish to **stop**, just type quit into the text box and you will exit the chat Here is a screenshot of what it will look like:
 <p align="center">
     <img src="RamsayBasicSC.png" alt="Tableau Dashboard" width="700">
 </p>